SAP/spartacus-docs/_pages/telco/telco-release-information.md

 ---
-title: Telco and Utilities (TUA) Pre-Release Information
+title: Telco & Utilities (TUA) Pre-Release Information
 ---

 This document describes what is included in the latest pre-release of Telco & Utilities Spartacus libraries, such as `next` and `rc` libraries.